 Black Southern Belle will continue to showcase the lifestyle of Black southern women in a fun and inspiring way.
 We have some unique business-focused events planned for 2016 and home decoration product launches.
 Visit www.blacksouthernbelle.com, and sign up for our mailing list for upcoming events and unique opportunities.

-What makes you so fierce?
+What makes you so bold and fierce?

 It is my hope that Black Southern Belle inspires women.
 Black women in the South contribute so much to Southern culture and lifestyle.
 I want to display us in as many positive ways as possible.

 How can women get involved with Black Southern Belle?

 We are alway searching for BSB Ambassadors to contribute stories.
 We also love to feature new products and brands.
 For business inquiries or if you need some simple advice, email me michiel@blacksouthernbelle.